Imposter Syndrome

 Prevalence of imposter syndrome

-While feelings of unworthiness can happen to anyone, anywhere, impostor syndrome is especially prevalent in the workplace.
-People feel like they’ll soon get in trouble for being in a role that they rightfully earned through a rigorous interview or competitive application process.
+While feelings of unworthiness can happen to anyone, anywhere, most people experience imposter syndrome in the workplace.
+People feel like they’ll soon get in trouble for being in a role as a new hire, even when they rightfully earned that position through a rigorous interview or competitive application process and are doing their best work.
 They might even think, “I don’t deserve this good fortune!
 My boss must have made a mistake, hiring me.”

-Imposter syndrome isn’t limited to professional life, though.
-It can impact personal life in hard-hitting ways.
-This includes feeling inadequate in a relationship or as a partner, which could become a prolonged conflict in the relationship.
-It might also look like the incapacity to accept personal praise or going overboard on challenging, often ambitious, goals.
+Imposter syndrome isn’t limited to professional life and can have detrimental effects on other parts of life.
+This includes feeling inadequate in a relationship with family members or as a partner, which could become a prolonged conflict in the relationship or relationship issues.
+Imposter syndrome might also look like the incapacity to accept personal praise or going overboard on challenging, often ambitious, goals, which can ultimately lead to burnout.

 Download Your Free Imposter Syndrome Guide